KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 ### Setting and managing events
 SC relies on regular [Javascript events](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/Events) to communicate user interactions.
 For convenience, SC bundles a number of closely-related mouse/touch/pointer events together to handle enter-move-down-up-leave type events across SC artefact DOM elements.

-SC does not use [custom events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) in the code base - except for one instance in the [factory/ticker.js](../source/factory/ticker.html) file (TODO: has been deprecated and needs to be removed).
+SC does not use [custom events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) in the code base.
 Instead, SC provides dev-users with a diffuse system of function hooks which will be invoked at given points of, for example, the Display cycle.

 SC also provides convenience functions for creating and removing Stack and Canvas DOM element Events.
 Further details can be found in the [Scrawl-canvas events and signals](sc-events-signals.html) page of this Runbook.